The Golden Framework: An Intentional Architecture for FP&A

 That’s where you often have to bring in an engineer to code the different datasets together and create the common ontology that helps you answer any question about the business.
 Historically, the process has looked something like the image below:

 Given that FP&A professionals don’t typically have the technical skills, resources, or time to create this, and it’s unlikely you’ll get a dedicated data engineering team to manage it, building a DIY version of the golden framework is easier said than done.
-(It’s one of the main reasons the future of finance hinges on purpose-built business intelligence.)
+(It’s one of the main reasons why financial business intelligence is crucial to a strategic finance future.

 How the Golden Framework Actually Works

 The easiest way to understand how the golden framework actually works is to walk through an example.
 Think about all the different systems involved in the average customer journey.